sarveshchavan7/Quiz-Game/README.md

 - Educational (General knowledge).
 - Added comments above code so it will help you understand code much better
 - It has database to store questions
-- Correct answer +1 coin
+- Correct answer +1 coin (Coins at top left corner)
-- Timmer of 20 sec for each question
+- Timmer of 20 sec for each question (Timer at top right corner)
 - Good and Extensible UI.
 - Can be played offline
 - Compatibility with Android API-14 and above